Florida Iguana Control

 A lot of Florida residents enjoy watching iguanas and having them around, but their behavior and rapid population growth has become a real problem in many areas across the state.

 Iguanas are primarily herbivores but will also eat bird nestlings and eggs, insects, small animals and crustaceans.
 Expensive landscaping is often destroyed by iguanas living nearby, including shrubs, trees, hibiscus, orchids, and many other flowers.
-Bananas, figs, mangos, berries and even tomatoes can also fall victim to hungry iguanas.
+Bananas, figs, mangoes, berries and even tomatoes can also fall victim to hungry iguanas.

 The University Of Florida has established a list of food plants that are attractive to iguanas which includes, but is not limited to, the following plants commonly found around homes in the region ...